-Cumberland County is seeing an increase in building permits according to the 2018 Cumberland County Planning Commission Annual Report.
-However, housing is considered to be a "tight" market as described by The Sentinel in April 2019.
-The County notes that 42% of the residential building permits issued in 2018 were for multi-family units as compared to 30% from 2017.
 Renters and first-time home buyers are finding it difficult to find affordable housing options.
-Even working families who qualify for the County's First Time Homebuyers Program are increasingly having a difficult time finding homes within their price range.
+Working families who qualify for the County's First Time Homebuyers Program are increasingly having a difficult time finding homes within their price range.

-Data collection over housing affordability indicates the median home value had an estimated increase of 6.5% between 2013 and 2017.
+Data collection over housing affordability indicates the median home value increased by 6.5% between 2013 and 2017.
 In addition, the median contract rent rose by 13.5%, reflecting the increased demand for rental units, most likely due to the difficulty households were having in qualifying for a mortgage.
-Data from the 2011-2015 ACS reveals an increasing cost burden for both owner-occupied households and renter-occupied households.
+Data from the 2018-2022 ACS reveals an increasing cost burden for both owner-occupied households and renter-occupied households.